 Dr. Farnoosh comments, “Currently, cervical cancer is the most common type of HPV-caused cancer in the U.S., but oropharyngeal cancer is on track to become the leading HPV-related cancer if we do not take major strides in developing strategies to detect and fight this early on.”

 The study is important in that it found that 10.1 % of men examined had oral HPV, a much higher number compared to the 3.6% of women that were found to also have oral HPV.
 At the time of this study, researchers estimate that about 14.9 million people in the United States are infected with oral HPV, which is about 7% of Americans between the ages of 14 and 69.

 As the numbers rise, studies like this are essential to developing techniques and procedures for early detection.
 While many people may know about HPV-related cervical cancers, many people are still very much unaware of the oral HPV threat.
 The number will only rise if people do not take a more active approach to oral health.

-“Healthy teeth and gums is more than being cavity free; it is about frequent check-ups to ward off problems before they even begin,” Dr. Farnoosh says.
+“Healthy teeth and gums are more than being cavity-free; it is about frequent check-ups to ward off problems before they even begin,” Dr. Farnoosh says.
 “The study shows that men need to be more concerned and proactive about their oral health.”

 As a leading periodontist in Beverly Hills, Dr. Alex Farnoosh is internationally sought out for his advancements in specialized cosmetic procedures.
 Developing a revolutionary lip lowering treatment to fix gummy smiles, Dr. Farnoosh is committed to the latest and most advanced procedures in inpatient care.

 Find out how Dr. Farnoosh provides excellent gum treatment as part of his patients’ smile makeovers when you schedule an appointment online or call (310) 928-1796 to set up a consultation.